Meaning & Definition- What is Reward and Recognition (R&R)?

 Recognition is intangible and used to express gratitude to employees by highlighting the effort put in.
 On the other hand, rewards involve transactional, that is why, it is important to ensure that rewards are given for a really worthwhile achievement as they hold monetary value.

-8. Difference between incentive,benefit, reward, and recognition?
+8. What is the difference between incentive, benefit, reward, and recognition?

 The four terms hold a lot of ambiguity and are often interchanged.
 Read on to know the difference between these four, specifically in terms of what it means for your payslip.